chris60600/pollens-home-assistant/README.md

     timeout: 60
 ```

-This will create 4 sensors and several attribute :
+This will create one sensor and severals attributes :
 * sensor.pollens_*dept*
   * attribution: Data from Reseau National de Surveillance Aerobiologique
   * departement: departement